 Kashmir’s trade and industry is confronted with certain basic issues.
 But the situation in which it operates for the last nearly 30 years, the sector has not remained immune to what it costs so hugely.
 The situational activism has given the trade bodies a stage but has undermined their importance and that is why it exists in fragments, reports Shams Irfan

-Constituted in 1924, KCCI came into being with an aim to promote business, trade, commerce, economic growth and bilateral trade.
-But that was not for the first time that trade bodies in Kashmir felt undermined by “external forces”.
+Constituted in 1924, KCCI came into being with the aim to promote business, trade, commerce, economic growth and bilateral trade.
+But that was not the first time that trade bodies in Kashmir felt undermined by “external forces”.

 The reason apex trade bodies like KCCI, Federation Chamber of Industry Kashmir (FCIK) and Kashmir Traders and Manufacturers Federation (KTMF), felt isolated was the promotion of fringe trade bodies.
 Since 1990, a number of parallel trade bodies, backed by vested interests, have come up at the cost of institutional credibility and stability in conflict-ridden Kashmir.